 The shelters are stocked with bottled water, instant/canned food, and blankets for rent.
 Most overnight hikers here pack light and simply get what they need from the shelter even though prices are pretty much daylight robbery (a 2-liter bottled water costs 3000won).

-I’m not sure about other shelters, but Suryeomdong has a tap for non-potable water that you can boil or filter.
+I’m not sure about other shelters, but Suryeomdong shelter has a tap for non-potable water that you can boil or filter.

 Getting to Seoraksan